3D Vessel Reconstruction from Sparse-View Dynamic DSA Images via Vessel Probability Guided Attenuation Learning: Introduction

 \section{Introduction}

-\IEEEPARstart{D}{igital} subtraction angiography (DSA) plays a vital role in vascular disease diagnosis.
-The clinical applications for DSA include evaluations of arteriovenous malformation (AVM), arteriovenous fistula (AVF), intracranial aneurysms, atherosclerotic occlusive disease, and \textit{etc.}~\cite{DSA_app_1, DSA_app_2, DSA_app_3, DSA_app_4}.
-DSA imaging process is illustrated in Fig.~\ref{fig:Dsaimaging}.
-The patient undergoes two rotational X-ray scans at identical positions.
-The first scan is performed before the injection of contrast agent (mask run), and the second scan is conducted after injection (fill run).
-Following this, the DSA sequence is generated by subtracting the X-ray images acquired during the fill run from those taken during the mask run in the logarithmic domain.
-This process highlights the blood flow information marked by the contrast agent while removing other irrelevant tissues.
-Each DSA image captures a particular blood flow state as the contrast agent gradually fills the vessels.
-To achieve a holistic understanding of vessel anatomy, the DSA sequence is then utilized to reconstruct 3D vascular structures.
-However, DSA reconstruction presents a significant challenge due to the dynamic imaging nature, showcasing varying blood flow states at different timestamps.
+Digital Subtraction Angiography (DSA) is a crucial modality for diagnosing vascular diseases, such as stenosis, arteriovenous malformation (AVM), arteriovenous fistula (AVF), and intracranial aneurysms~\citep{DSA_app_1, DSA_app_3}.
+As shown in \cref{fig:DSAimaging}, DSA imaging involves two rotational X-ray scans: a mask run acquired before contrast agent injection and a fill run acquired after.
+The DSA sequence is derived by subtracting the fill run X-ray images from those in \R{the} mask run.
+This process highlights the blood flow information marked by contrast agent while removing non-vascular tissues.
+Each DSA image captures a particular blood flow state as the contrast agent gradually flows through the vessels.
+However, significant vessel overlap in DSA images would hinder accurate medical diagnosis.
+To achieve a holistic understanding of vessel anatomy, the DSA sequence is then used to reconstruct 3D vessel structures.

-In current commercial DSA systems, vessel reconstruction still relies on the traditional FDK (Feldkamp, Davis and Kress) algorithm~\cite{FDK,fdk-3ddsarecon}, typically requiring hundreds of scanning views to produce high quality images without artifacts.
-Such large number of X-ray projections induces significant radiation exposure for both patients and radiographers.
-Thus, there is a pressing need to sparsify scanned views to reduce radiation dosage.
-However, sparse-view DSA reconstruction that aims to reconstruct high quality 3D vascular structures from a decreased number of X-ray views, is still underexplored in the research community.
+In current commercial DSA systems, vessel reconstruction still relies on the traditional FDK (Feldkamp, Davis and Kress) algorithm~\citep{FDK,fdk-3ddsarecon}, typically requiring hundreds of scanning views to produce high quality reconstructions without artifacts.
+Such a large number of X-ray projections induces significant radiation exposure for both patients and radiographers.
+Thus, sparsifying scanned views to reduce radiation is pressingly needed.
+Sparse-view DSA reconstruction poses a great challenge due to both dynamic imaging and data insufficiency.